intel/media-delivery/README.rst

 your final product.
 We try to do our best to provide a configuration which will demonstrate the best quality and performance for Intel GPU media stack.

-Key topcis we are covering:
+Key topics we are covering:

 * Samples which demonstrate operations typical for Content Delivery Network (CDN) applications such as Video On Demand (VOD) streaming under Nginx server